TechRetreat/learnathon/mobile/ios/8-DataManager.md

     }
   }
 ```
-Wich is just a dictionary with a string as the key and the `CacheJSONFormat` we just defined as the value.
+Which is just a dictionary with a string as the key and the `CacheJSONFormat` we just defined as the value.
 We can use a type alias and call this `CacheListJSONFormat`.
 In the end, we will have something that looks like this:

 ```swift